Artist, blogger, freelance writer. Experiences include art, DIY, gardening, storm-spotting, caregiving, farming

 Other Uses for Hanging Shoe Racks: Affordable, Versatile Storage Ideas

-Pocket organizers designed for storing shoes are one those great concepts that make you wonder, "Why weren't they invented sooner?"
+Pocket organizers designed for storing shoes are one of those great concepts that make you wonder, "Why weren't they invented sooner?"
 They come in a variety of colors, they are made from a variety of materials, and they hold your shoes.
 Some have pockets big enough for a pair of shoes; others require placing a shoe in each pocket.

 But why stop at shoes?
 I don't even have enough shoes to fill one of those racks.
 But I do have a lot of clutter and limited storage in my kitchen, bathrooms, and office.
 Whereas it is easy to shove everything in a plastic tote, it just means having to dig it out later when it's needed.
 That only results in a time-consuming mess.

 Finally, I broke down and started buying pocket organizers.
 They aren't really attractive, but they can't be beat for convenient storage.
 I thought I would share some of the many ways I have incorporated these beauties into my daily life.